 Career prospects for international business majors are open-ended with the potential for embarking on a number of career paths.

-First Delta Group, Hellermann Tyton North America, Modern Business Machines, Nabisco, Trek Bicycle Corporation
+First Delta Group, Gartner Inc., Hellermann Tyton North America, Kerry Ingredients, Trek Bicycle Corporation

 Export Coordinator, International Customer Service, International Operations, Sales Executive, Supply Chain Analyst

 2 Based on survey responses for 2019 - 2020 UW-Whitewater graduates